goth7mog/Lightbulb/README.md

 - Django: Application server (Gunicorn)
 - PostgreSQL: Database

-### About Gunicorn

-Gunicorn ("Green Unicorn") is a Python WSGI HTTP Server for UNIX used to serve Python web applications.
-It:
-- Acts as a bridge between Nginx and Django
-- Handles Python application processes
-- Manages worker processes for better performance
-- Is more robust than Django's development server
-- Recommended for production deployments

 ## Container Configuration

 The project uses a Dockerfile to build the Django application image: